amitmerchant1990/reverie/_posts/2022-04-07-six-week-cycles.md

 ----

 The original proposal for ACL Rolling Review was for a [five-week cycle with monthly deadlines](https://www.aclweb.org/adminwiki/index.php?title=ACL_Rolling_Review_Proposal).
 However:
 * It takes more time than anticipated to check submissions and resubmissions and handle (re)assignments and desk rejects each cycle, especially in months with more than 300 submissions.
-Just running the code for reviewer assignment takes several hours, and then action editors and reviewers propose modifications.
+Just running the code for reviewer assignment takes several hours, and then action editors and reviewers propose modifications which are made by hand.
 * Chasing after reviewers, and doing emergency reviewing and meta reviewing, takes time.
 * It is confusing for action editors, reviewers and the tech team when cycles overlap.